ARTICLE I. – NAME

 1. Participate in at least two Board meetings annually.

 2. Be available by mail or electronic communication throughout the year.

 3. Serve as a chair or member of a standing or special committee.

 4. Promote FGS.

 Section 8.03 – Meetings:

 A. Regular meetings:

-1. There shall be at least two regular meetings of the Board each year and others as may be necessary on call of the President, with no less than thirty days' previous notice.
+1. There shall be at least four regular meetings of the Board each year and others as may be necessary on call of the President, with no less than thirty days' previous notice.